dic-to-idm-header

 How To

-The Digital Involvement Cycle is a powerful tool for relating each stage of the customer experience (CX) to the correspondent strategies, tactics, and tools that make up the IDM Strategic Model (Table 1).
+The Stakeholder Involvement Cycle is a powerful tool for relating each stage of the stakeholder experience (SX) to the correspondent strategies, tactics, and tools that make up the IDM Strategic Model (see Figure 6.4 below).

 Define & Establish

-To better understand this relationship, we will use the example of fictional business Broad Learning Solutions (BLS), a 30-year old, $50 million language training company in Fairfax, Virginia.
+To better understand this relationship, we’ll use the example of our fictional business, Broad Learning Solutions (BLS), a 30-year-old, $50 million language training company in Fairfax, Virginia.
 BLS markets language learning resources through traditional educational wholesale distributors.
 To reposition itself for the digital age, the company recently purchased a state-of-the-art, cloud-based language training mobile application.
 In the past, BLS has been a heavily sales-focused organization; as such, its employees do not have the expertise or wherewithal to develop or launch a comprehensive digital marketing campaign.

-In accordance with the initial “Define & Establish” (chapter 7 of Digital Marketing Guidebook) component of the IDM Strategic Model, Samir, the BLS CMO, needs to define his goals.
+In accordance with the initial “Define & Establish” (Chapter 7 of Digital Marketing: Integrating Strategy, Sustainability, and Purpose) component of the IDM Strategic Model, Samir, the BLS CMO, needs to define his goals.
 His team decides their first goal is to gain exposure for his new mobile app.

-Next, the team considers the possible tools (e.g., email, banner ads, AR Icons) they can employ to “Convey and Promote” their brand message to their target demographic during the Awareness stage.
-After factoring in time and budget considerations, the team decides to design and implement a three-stage lead generation email campaign.
+Next, the team considers the possible tools (e.g., content marketing, social media marketing, SEO, paid search) they can employ to “Convey and Augment” their brand message to their target demographic during the Awareness stage.
+After factoring in time and budget considerations, the team decides to create unique written and video content and then implement a three-stage lead-generation email campaign.
 The initial email includes a video that introduces the target audience to BLS’ language learning app.
 The team will measure the effectiveness of the tactic by monitoring the open rates of the email and the click-through rates of the video.

-To shepherd the audience to stage two of the DIC, Interest, the second email includes a link to a new ebook for free download that provides more detail about the features and benefits of the app.
-The ebook and corresponding landing page include embedded social share buttons to encourage social sharing.
-The main goal of stage two and of the 2nd email is to foster interactivity with the brand and its target audience by encouraging potential users of the mobile app to engage with BLS on social media (Facebook, Twitter, etc.) and to share information about the new app with their followers.
+To shepherd the audience to stage two of the SIC, Interest, the second email includes a link to a new eBook for free download that provides more detail about the features and benefits of the app.
+The eBook and corresponding landing page include embedded social share buttons to encourage social sharing.
+The main goal of stage two and the second email is to foster interactivity with the brand and its target audience by encouraging potential users of the mobile app to engage with BLS on social media (Facebook, Instagram, Twitter, etc.) and to share information about the new app with their followers.

-As the potential users evolve to bona fide prospects, the goal is to encourage active inquiry into the properties of the mobile app as they enter the third stage of the DIC, Involvement.
-To accomplish this, BLS rolls out a 3rd and final email offering additional content about the app, including links to a recent blog (to drive prospects to the company website), as well as to a humorous YouTube video with testimonials of satisfied early adopters of the app.
+As the potential users evolve into bona fide prospects, the goal is to encourage active inquiry into the properties of the mobile app as they enter the third stage of the SIC, Involvement.
+To accomplish this, BLS rolls out a 3rd and final email offering additional content about the app, including links to a recent blog (to drive prospects to the BLS website), as well as to a humorous YouTube video with testimonials of satisfied early adopters of the app.
 The BLS team measures visits to the blog and engagement with the video.

 Connect & Convert